rayraydejesus/rayraydejesus/README.md

 ### Summary

 Software Engineer with 6 years professional experience delivering frontend mobile, web and gaming applications.
-Specialized in optimizing projects for low spec mobile devices.
-Cross functional communicator who can translate business objectives to technical specs then lead development efforts.
+Technically specialized in optimizing projects for low spec mobile devices.
+Adept communicator translating business objectives into technical specifications and subsequently takes the lead in directing development efforts.

 <!-- * 🌍  Based in Tucson | Arizona
 * 🖥️  See my portfolio at [clickthisbutton.com](http://raydejesus.dev)